Mtax-Development/GML-OOP/README.md

 # About
 This branch contains Unit Tests for **GML-OOP**.
-Their purpose is to ensure and prove that its every feature is possible to execute without errors and follows its intended behavior.
+Their purpose is to ensure and prove that its every feature is possible to execute without errors and follows intended behavior.

 # Initialization

-The following GML dependencies are required:
+The following GameMaker Language dependencies are required:

 * [GML-OOP](https://github.com/Mtax-Development/GML-OOP) itself.
 * [UnitTest](https://github.com/Mtax-Development/GML-Development-Toolbox/blob/master/scripts/UnitTest/UnitTest.gml) constructor from [GML Development Toolbox](https://github.com/Git-Mtax/GML-Development-Toolbox).

 Include them in the project found in this branch.
 The preferred way to do so is to use Local Packages.
-In GameMaker Studio 2 IDE, this can be done from the `Tools` toolbar menu, from which you can use the option `Create Local Package` on open projects of the above dependencies to then load them into the Unit Test project using the `Import Local Package` option.
+In the GameMaker IDE, this can be done from the `Tools` toolbar menu, from which you can use the option `Create Local Package` on open projects of the above dependencies to then load them into the Unit Test project using the `Import Local Package` option.

 # Usage